Flatness Guided Test-Time Adaptation for Vision-Language Models: Methodology

 \subsection{Preliminaries}

-\textbf{Contrastive Language-Image Pre-training.} CLIP~\cite{CLIP} primarily comprises a Text Encoder $\boldsymbol{E}_t$ and an Image Encoder $\boldsymbol{E}_v$.
-The Image Encoder is available in two architectures: one based on ResNet~\cite{resnet} and the other using the popular Vision Transformer (ViT)~\cite{vitbase}.
+\textbf{Contrastive Language-Image Pre-training.} CLIP~\citep{CLIP} primarily comprises a Text Encoder $\boldsymbol{E}_t$ and an Image Encoder $\boldsymbol{E}_v$.
+The Image Encoder is available in two architectures:

+one based on ResNet~\citep{resnet} and the other using the popular Vision Transformer (ViT)~\citep{vitbase}.
 This encoder transforms an input image $\boldsymbol{x}$ into its feature representation, i.e., $\boldsymbol{e}_i = \boldsymbol{E}_v (\boldsymbol{x})$.
-For a classification task with $K$ classes, the corresponding class labels are formatted into a text template, ``a photo of a [cls]'', which is then mapped to tokens $\boldsymbol{y}_k = (\mathrm{SOS}, t_1, t_2, \ldots, t_L, c_k, \mathrm{EOS})$.
-Here, $\mathrm{SOS}$ and $\mathrm{EOS}$ represent the embeddings of the start and end tokens, while $t_1, t_2, \ldots, t_L$ corresponds to the phrase ``a photo of a'', and the token $c_k$ denotes the specific description of the $k$-th class.
-The text encoder of CLIP, designed as a Transformer architecture, processes these tokens to generate text features: $\boldsymbol{e}_{t,k} = \boldsymbol{E}_t (\boldsymbol{y}_k)$.
-During the pre-training stage, CLIP is trained on the WIT dataset~\cite{CLIP} through a contrastive learning approach.
+For a classification task with $K$ classes, the $k$-th class label is formatted into the textual prompt ``a photo of a [$k$-th class]'', which is then tokenized into a sequence $\boldsymbol{l}_k = (t_{\mathrm{SOS}}, t_1, t_2, \ldots, t_L, c_k, t_{\mathrm{EOS}})$.
+Here, $t_{\mathrm{SOS}}$ and $t_{\mathrm{EOS}}$ represent the embeddings of the start and end tokens, while $t_1, t_2, \ldots, t_L$ corresponds to the phrase ``a photo of a'', and the token $c_k$ denotes the specific description of the $k$-th class.
+The text encoder of CLIP, designed as a Transformer architecture, processes these tokens to generate text features: $\boldsymbol{e}_{t,k} = \boldsymbol{E}_t (\boldsymbol{l}_k)$.
+During the pre-training stage, CLIP is trained on the WIT dataset~\citep{CLIP} through a contrastive learning approach.
 In this setup, each image is paired with its corresponding text sentence as a positive sample, while all other image-text combinations are treated as negative samples.
 The goal of the contrastive learning objective is to enhance the cosine similarity of positive pairs while reducing that of negative pairs.
-In the zero-shot classification stage, all classes in the dataset are converted to text, and the cosine similarity between image embeddings and text embeddings is computed to determine the probability of an image belonging to each category:
+In the classification stage, all classes in the dataset are converted to text, and the cosine similarity between image embeddings and text embeddings is computed to determine the probability of an image belonging to each category:

 where $\tau$ is the temperature of the softmax.